eduardoagarcia/about/README.md

 - Show your work: help me see your thought process to understand the full context.

 ### How do I like to give feedback?
 - I ask questions and will rarely tell you the solution or the answer.
-Asking questions helps me understand your perspective and subsequently helps guide both of us toward the best answer or solution.
-Sometimes, I do not know the answer, and asking questions helps me learn.
+Asking questions helps me understand your perspective and subsequently helps guide us toward the best answer or solution.
+Sometimes, I do not know the answer, and asking questions helps me to learn.
 Some examples:
 	- "How does this work?"
 	- "What other approaches have you considered?"
 	- "I'm not sure I'm understanding the logic.
 Can you help me by adding more context?"